guypersonalgithub/create-from-scratch/TODOs/typescript/vite/supportLocalPackageRemoval.md

-- Support updating vite config on local package uninstall.
+- Add vite caching to only trigger on changes.